wilderchris/SpoilerRoom/README.md

 ## External API

-The Team utilized TMDB API for Movies. using the free service
+This utilized TMDB API for Movies. using the free service: https://developers.themoviedb.org/3/getting-started/introduction

-https://developers.themoviedb.org/3/getting-started/introduction
+The Utility is located at:
+SpoilerRoom/src/main/java/com/revature/ProTwo/Utilities/TMDBApi.java

 <p align="right">(<a href="#top">back to top</a>)</p>